Some online services will be unavailable this Sunday, 10am to 12 noon.List of services

-The council has developed a new area at Ashby Road Cemetery in Hinckley for people who want a more environmentally friendly method of burial for their loved ones or a future resting place for themselves.
+The council has developed an area at Ashby Road Cemetery in Hinckley for people who want a more environmentally friendly method of burial for their loved ones or a future resting place for themselves.

-The new woodland graves area provides an alternative, natural form of burial, in which the accumulating graves will remain forever in a newly created woodland.
-Although in its infancy now, an area of the site has been set aside that will eventually develop into a woodland and wildflower meadow.
+This area provides an alternative, natural form of burial, in which the accumulating graves will remain forever in a newly created woodland.
+Although in its infancy now, this will eventually develop into a woodland and wildflower meadow.

 The area has been planned to recreate a traditional woodland and provides important environmental benefits for the encouragement and protection of wildlife.
 No memorials will mark the grave although trees can be purchased and planted in memory of a loved one.
 The area will be disturbed as little as possible by grounds maintenance teams to encourage wild flowers and nature to flourish.
 This will make the area unsuitable for those who wish to visit a neat and tidy grave and leave floral tributes or have a traditional headstone.

-If anyone is interested in green burials or has any questions or queries about the creation of wildflower meadows within the cemetery, please contact the cemetery office on 01455 255707.
+If anyone is interested in green burials or has any questions or queries about the creation of wildflower meadows within the cemetery, please contact cemetery services.

 You can also download green burial information

 Last updated: 08/04/2020 14:04